Wisconsin OWI/DUI defense

 At the 3rd-offense tier, §346.65(2)(am)3 removes the 10-year window that applies at 2nd offense.
 Every qualifying prior OWI conviction, refusal revocation, or out-of-state equivalent counted under §343.307(1) back to January 1, 1989 is in play, regardless of how long ago it occurred or which state it happened in.

-The felony cliff: A 3rd-offense conviction permanently positions you one incident away from a Class H felony carrying up to 6 years in prison.
+The felony cliff: A 3rd-offense conviction can positions you one incident away from a Class H felony carrying up to 6 years in prison.
 The strategic goal at this level is not just minimizing the current sentence.
 It’s protecting your future.

 Penalties at a glance